BernardoRFonseca/BernardoRFonseca/README.md

 <h2>Prediction Projects</h2>

 <strong><a href="https://github.com/BernardoRFonseca/RossmannSalesPred">1.
-Rossmann Sales Prediction (ReadMe File in DEV...)</a></strong>
+Rossmann Sales Prediction</a></strong>
 <br>
 <a href="https://https://github.com/BernardoRFonseca/RossmannSalesPred">
 	<img src="https://user-images.githubusercontent.com/68538809/148125358-4b61a4af-bc42-4901-8633-49aa49a984b5.png" alt="drawing" align="right" width="25%"/>
 </a>
 > <p>The scope of this project is based on a CFO demand: stores will be renovated, and for that, the budget needs to be aligned with each store's sales.
-Adding to that, it was requested to predict each store's sales for the following 6 weeks </p>
+It was requested to predict each store's sales for the following 6 weeks and to deploy these prediction. </p>
 > <p>The performance of this model would better forecast <b>revenue by approximately €45,571,806.88</b> when compared to a baseline model according to the company's business model described in the problem definition.</p>
 <br>